sigstore/sigstore-blog/content/signing-default-rekor-v2.md

 Anyone integrating Sigstore verification should ensure they are using an implementation compatible with Rekor v2.

-The integrators (e.g. package ecosystems) that also control the signing process have more control over the transition.
+Integrators (e.g. package ecosystems) that manage the signing process have more control over the transition.
 You can choose to pin the Rekor version in your signing process to manage the switchover time.
 However, if you do this, you are responsible for switching to v2 shortly after the Sigstore defaults change.

 **NOTE**: Integrators must still prepare for more frequent log rotation in future.
 Make sure your signing process does not hard code service URLs and instead uses `SigningConfig` (either via TUF or a more DIY mechanism).